dooydzx/EEG2Code_240/readme.txt

 A 240-Target VEP-Based BCI System Employing Narrow-Band Random Sequences We have provided here an algorithm for offline analysis of the accuracy rate of 240 targets using the method described in the text.
-The data can be found at https://zenodo.org/records/14587455.

 STEP: